Yuxi1001/DeepLearningGroup17Project24/README.md

 For each model (EHRMamba and four baseline models), you only need to upload the corresponding cli_project_job_<modelName>.sh file to the HPC platform.
 Each script contains a unique set of hyperparameters, which can be adjusted directly within the script as needed.
 No additional modifications are required.

+P.S.
+Please find the jupyter notebook file called guidance.ipynb which can recreate the main results of our report, and the log.rar & result.rar files which are mentioned in guidance.ipynb.